mslinn/go-ethereum-walkthrough/Tours/setup.md

 # Setup {#setup}

-We will set up a new Ethereum network with preallocated funds in the default account.
-We will initialize the balance in the default account for this network when we create the genesis block.
+These instructions set up a new Ethereum network with pre-allocated funds in the default account.
+The balance in the default account for this network will be initialized when the genesis block is created.
 This is the easiest way to set up an account with a non-zero balance.

-The `geth` client uses the [light client protocol](https://github.com/ethereum/wiki/wiki/Light-client-protocol) for this walkthrough.
-Ethereum&apos;s light client protocol allows for small devices such as the [Raspberry Pi](https://www.rs-online.com/designspark/exploring-ethereum-with-raspberry-pi-part-1-getting-started) to join the network, download block headers as they appear, and only validate certain pieces of state on-demand as required by their users.

 ## Create a New Private Ethereum Network {#create}
 1. By default Ethereum stores data in a sub-directory of your home directory named `~/.ethereum`.
 So that the data for the private blockchain is distinct from the public Ethereum blockchain, we’ll use `~/.gowalkthrough`.